CSCfi/csc-user-guide/CONTRIBUTING.md

 must use pull requests.

 ### Overview

-**writer:**
+#### Writer

  - Create your own branch from master (or work in an already existing branch, if agreed)
  - Create / bring there the content you want to work with.
 Pay attention to file naming!
  - Make sure the data is 100% correct (no Taito or other old references, language is correct, commands work, style is same as in other articles)
- - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or softwares (=apps) for example)
+ - When creating new article, add it also to the mkdocs.yml navigation OR in the index.md file in that folder (in case of FAQs or software (= apps) for example).
+See also the [FAQ](FAQ.md#how-to-include-my-new-page-in-the-navigation-panel).
  - Make a pull request for your work to be added to Master
-    - Look at the test results of your PR: if they are red, check what's wrong and commit to the PR directly to fix it
+    - Look at the test results of your PR: if they are red, check what's wrong and commit to the PR directly to fix it.
+See the [FAQ](FAQ.md#my-pr-did-not-pass-the-tests-what-to-do) for instructions.
-        - **How?** Click on the "Details" link for the failing test.
-Then click the "The Build" Failed -link more or less at the center of the page.
-This will open detailed results of the tests and help you pinpoint the error.)
-    - Assign one or more reviewers, try to choose someone who knows the _content_
+    - Assign one or more reviewers, try to choose someone who knows the _content_.
+See also the [FAQ](FAQ.md#how-and-who-should-i-ask-to-review-my-pr).
-        - **Tip** Add a link to the rahtiapp-preview page (https://csc-guide-preview.rahtiapp.fi/origin/
-<your-branch-name>/rest-of-url/) in the Pull Request description to help reviewer)
+        - Please add a link to the rahtiapp-preview page `https://csc-guide-preview.rahtiapp.fi/origin/<your-branch-name>/rest-of-url/`) in the Pull Request description to help reviewer.
     - Pull requests which do not meet the requirements will not be accepted.
 Note that you can keep committing to a pull request after it has been submitted.
     - Write meaningful pull request messages, so it is easier for reviewers to do their job.
     - Communicate!
-Use "WIP" (=Work In Progress) in your pull request title, if you don't wish the branch to be merged to master (i.e. you want to continue working with it).
+Use "WIP" (= Work In Progress) in your pull request title, if you don't wish the branch to be merged to master (i.e. you want to continue working with it).
- - Once PR has been accepted, remove the temporary branch (if not deleted at merge)
+ - Once your PR has been accepted, remove the temporary branch (if not deleted by an admin at merge)

+#### Reviewer

-**Reviewer:** If you get a request to review a pull request, please contribute to help publish the changes!
+If you get a request to review a pull request, please contribute to help publish the changes!

+ - See the [FAQ](FAQ.md#i-was-asked-to-review-a-pr-what-should-i-do) for detailed instructions.
  - Follow the link (or navigate to the pull request)
  - Make sure the tests pass
  - Edit the pages as needed (perhaps via the Web GUI)
-     - It's ok to edit typos directly in the text
+     - It's ok to edit small typos directly in the text.
+Request changes if more extensive revisions are needed.
- - **Pro tip**
-      - Suggest changes so that they appear as `diff` in the conversation tab, so that the author can simply commit/reject them
-      - In the "Files changed" tab, scroll to the line you want to change and press the blue "+" at the start of the line
-      - In the appearing pop-up, press the sim-card-look-a-like icon with + and - on top of each other
-      - write between the tics (including the suggestion) what you want to appear in the page
-      - If you want to remove a line, delete the content (and leave the tics and the word suggestion)
-      - If you want to remove lines, write the preceding and trailing lines
-      - Write a comment outside the tics, if you want, and use Preview to see the resulting `diff`
-      - Press "Add Single Comment"
  - Once you're happy with the content, in the "Files changed" tab click "Review changes" -> "Approve"
  - Anyone can be a reviewer, while pull requests can be accepted only by a smaller group of people

+#### Admin

-**Admin:** If you see an approved branch:
+If you see an approved branch:

  - "Squash and merge" it
  - Delete the (now unnecessary) branch